HPS closed until further notice

-Hastings Public Schools announced Wednesday in a statement from superintendent Jeff Schneider classes would be cancelled until further notice.
+Hastings Public Schools announced Wednesday in a statement from superintendent Jeff Schneider classes would be canceled until further notice.
 The decision is in response to the novel coronavirus.

 “HPS will be closed indefinitely, we will continue to monitor the situation and listen to guidance from state and local officials,” Schneider said.